PAUL GOOTENBERG

 Interests: Modern Latin America, drug and commodity history, Andes, Mexico, historical social science

-I am mostly known, at this stage of my career, as a historian of illicit drugs.
-I have published three books on Andean and global cocaine, notably Andean Cocaine: The Making of a Global Drug (UNC Press, 2008), and, most recently, edited with Stony Brook biologist Liliana Dávalos, The Origins of Cocaine: Colonization and Failed Development in the Amazon Andes (Routledge, 2018).
-My methodological and geographic interests are expanding across drug history, as editor of the forthcoming Oxford Handbook of Global Drug History (2020) and president-elect of the Alcohol and Drugs History Society (ADHS).
-Originally trained as an interdisciplinary Latin Americanist at Oxford and Chicago, my early works focused on political economy, economic ideas, and state formation in nineteenth-century Peru.
-Co-founder of Stony Brook’s decade-long Initiative in Historical Social Science (IHSS), I hold an Affiliated appointment in Sociology and still dabble in historical sociology.
-Outside Stony Brook, I have worked as chair of various programs at the Social Science Research Council in Brooklyn, including the Drugs, Security, and Democracy (SSRC-DSD) program, and am currently co-sponsor of the Drug Policy Foundation’s monthly NYC Drug Researchers Roundtable.
+I am mostly known, at this stage of my career, as an historian of illicit drugs.
+I have published three books on Andean and global cocaine: Andean Cocaine: The Making of a Global Drug (UNC Press, 2008), Cocaine: Global Histories (Routledge, 1999) and, most recently, edited with Stony Brook biologist Liliana Dávalos, The Origins of Cocaine: Colonization and Failed Development in the Amazon Andes (Routledge, 2018).
+My methodological and geographic interests now reach across drug history, as general editor of the Oxford Handbook of Global Drug History (2022)and President (2021-23) of the field’s core Alcohol and Drugs History Society (ADHS).
+I trained decades ago as an interdisciplinary Latin Americanist at St. Antony’s College Oxford and U-Chicago, and my early work focused on political economy, economic ideas, and state formation in nineteenth-century Peru.
+A founder of Stony Brook’s Initiative in Historical Social Science (IHSS), I am still inspired by historical sociology and hold an affiliated appointment in Sociology.
+Outside of Stony Brook, I have chaired various interdisciplinary programs at the Social Science Research Council in Brooklyn, among them the International Dissertation Research Fellowship (SSRC-IDRF) and the Drugs, Security, and Democracy (SSRC-DSD) fellowship program.

 SAMPLE SYLLABI